kstomar/BlockChani-NFTGeneStorage/README.md

-# Sample Hardhat Project
+# NFTGeneStorage

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This project demonstrates The NFTGeneStorage contract is designed to store and manage the genes of 5,000 NFTs efficiently on the Ethereum blockchain.
+Each gene has 12 attributes, and each attribute has a specified number of bits for its value.

 Try running some of the following tasks: